-2. The host may fail to boot on certain vendor BIOS versions with a single port adapter.
+3. The host might fail to boot on certain vendor basic input/output system (BIOS) versions with a single port adapter.

-This is most commonly observed when a 1-port adapter is using the RoCE protocol, but it can also occur when a 1-port adapter uses the NIC protocol with SR-IOV disabled.
+This issue is most commonly observed when a one-port adapter is using the RoCE protocol, but it can also occur when a one-port adapter uses the Network Interface Controller (NIC) protocol with single root I/O virtualization (SR-IOV) disabled.

-Affected vendor systems include:
+The following vendor systems are affected: